 Many first-time orthodontic patients will have questions about different treatment methods and procedures, as well as how their treatment will affect their oral health.
-Here are ten frequently asked questions by patients to our British Columbia and Alberta dentists.
+Here are ten frequently asked questions by patients to our British Columbia dentists.

 1. What is orthodontic treatment, and what does it entail?